Mini-budget: What it means for you and your finances

 How will the stamp duty change affect home buying?

 Stamp duty holidays are often used by governments to encourage activity in the housing market.
-The theory is that people also spend on things like home improvements and fixtures and fittings after they move, thus encouraging economic growth.
+The theory is that people also spend on things like home improvements and fixtures and fittings after they move, thus boosting economic growth.

 The tax affects people planning to buy a property.
 It only applies in England and Northern Ireland.